 To ensure your parcels with international destinations are delivered to the right recipients at the right time, the addresses need to be stated correctly.
 Foreign addresses can have a different format from domestic addresses.
 This is country-specific.
 To check this, there is a useful tool that can save you a lot of time.

-- Also check in advance whether a PO box address has been specified.
-With the exception of the Emirates and Saudi Arabia, parcels cannot be sent to foreign PO box addresses.
+- Check in advance whether a PO box address or pick-up location has been specified as the delivery address.
+With the exception of the Emirates and Saudi Arabia, parcels cannot be sent to foreign PO box addresses or pick-up locations.

-- Please note that many addresses in Scandinavia and France require a door or apartment access code.
-You can specify the code in the extra address field on the shipping label.
+- Extra street field: Please note that many addresses in Scandinavia and France require a door or apartment access code.
+You can specify the code in the extra street field.

 7. Specify the transmission time in advance.

 Avoid frustration and ambiguity by informing your customer in advance about the expected delivery date of the parcel.
 You could include this in the Track & Trace email, for example.
 For parcels that cross the border of the European Union, customs clearance time needs to be factored in.
 Clearance time may extend a parcel’s transmission time.
 A full summary of the transmission time per country is available here.